OpenVidu/openvidu/openvidu-components-angular/projects/openvidu-angular/README.md

 ## Requirements:

-You will need angular-cli (and of course NPM) to serve the Angular frontend.
-You can check it with the following command:
+You will need NPM and Angular CLI to serve the Angular app.
+Check your installation with the following command:

 ```bash
 npm -v